carrot/charge/README.md

 --port, -p: port to start the server on, default 1111
 ```

+### Acknowledgements

+Charge was enormously inspired by [Divshot.io's](http://divshot.io/) excellent [Superstatic](http://github.com/divshot/superstatic) Project.
+They deserve to be commended for making that project, which is core to their business, open-source and being open to outside input.

+In keeping with that spirit, we've done our best to make Charge interop, wherever possible, with [Divshot.io](http://divshot.io) so you can easily use them as your preferred static host.

 ### License & Contributing

 - Details on the license [can be found here](LICENSE.md)